 Obviously, this aspect needs to be studied and considered in the sphere of UX design responsible for interfaces of all kinds.
-Knowing how memory works, designers can create human-centered interfaces which correspond to the natural abilities of the users, save their effort and boost usability.
+Knowing how memory works, designers can create human-centered interfaces that correspond to the natural abilities of the users, save their effort, and boost usability.

 Basic points about memory